hummusonrails/homebridge-sensibo/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-This means:
-- ✅ You can use, modify, and distribute this software
-- ✅ You must provide source code for any modifications
-- ⚠️ If you run this software on a server/network service, you must make the source code available to users
-- ✅ Any derivative works must also be licensed under AGPL-3.0

-## Support

-- Create an issue on GitHub for bugs or feature requests
-- Check the Homebridge community forums for general help
-- Refer to the Sensibo API documentation for API-related questions
+See the [LICENSE](LICENSE) file for details.